 Ree 67, Chung 68, Morgan 70 spur great come-from-behind victory.

 Trojans won the event last year with school-record 36-under performance.

-One of the most highly regarded coaches in the country, 19th-year USC Women's Golf Head Coach Andrea Gaston has directed three NCAA Championships teams, five NCAA individual champions, four NCAA Players of the Year, five Pac-12 Golfers of the Year, three Honda Sports Award winners, has been tabbed WGCA and Pac-12 Coach of the Year three times apiece and has built the Trojans into one of the NCAA's powerhouse programs.
+One of the most highly regarded coaches in the country, 21st-year USC Women's Golf Head Coach Andrea Gaston has directed three NCAA Championships teams, five NCAA individual champions, four NCAA Players of the Year, five Pac-12 Golfers of the Year, three Honda Sports Award winners, has been tabbed WGCA and Pac-12 Coach of the Year three times apiece and has built the Trojans into one of the NCAA's powerhouse programs.

-Gaston, inducted into the WGCA Hall of Fame in 2010, guided the Trojans to NCAA titles in 2003, 2008 and 2013 and the Trojans finished second by just one stroke in 2010 and 2012 and by two strokes in 2014 - a combined four strokes over three years.
-Under Gaston, Troy has made the NCAA Championships 17 years in a row and has finished in the top 5 for the past nine years (the longest active streak in the country).
-USC has finished second four times, has 10 top 4 finishes and 13 in the top 5.
-Additionally, 17 of her golfers have earned a combined 39 All-American honors and the Trojans have totaled 73 All-Pac-12 honors under Gaston as well.
+Gaston, inducted into the WGCA Hall of Fame in 2010, guided the Trojans to NCAA titles in 2003, 2008 and 2013 and the Trojans finished second by just one stroke in 2010 and 2012 and by two strokes in 2014 -- a combined four strokes over three years.
+Under Gaston, Troy has made the NCAA Championships 19 years in a row and has finished in the top 5 for the past 11 years (the longest active streak in the country).
+USC has finished second four times, has 11 top 4 finishes and 14 in the top 5 under Gaston.
+Additionally, 20 of her golfers have earned a combined 45 All-American honors and the Trojans have totaled 73 All-Pac-12 honors under Gaston as well.
 She has totaled a remarkable 60 team wins in her tenure as USC's head coach and her golfers have posted 52 first-place finishes.

 The Trojans have enjoyed amazing success under Gaston.
 In the last 11 years, if USC hasn't won the NCAA title, it has come awfully close.